GlideAngle/flare-timing/flare-timing/prod-apps/docs/scoring-steps.rst

 #.
 Peg out the time range of each track log that will be scored with
    `peg-frame <https://github.com/BlockScope/flare-timing/tree/master/flare-timing/prod-apps/peg-frame>`__.

 #.
-Interpolate between crossing fixes for the time and place where a
+Interpolate between crossing fixes with
-   track tags a zone with
    `tag-zone <https://github.com/BlockScope/flare-timing/tree/master/flare-timing/prod-apps/tag-zone>`__.

 #.
 Index fixes from the time of first crossing with